Cogmasters/concord/README.md

 ## Build Instructions

 The only dependency is `curl-7.56.1` or higher.
-If you are compiling libcurl from source, you will need to build it with SSL support.
+If you are compiling libcurl from the source, you will need to build it with SSL support.

 ### On Windows